 Shared Assets, a ‘think and do tank’ which is researching and promoting good models of public land management.

-As well as the members of the consortium, the centre is hosting an expanding number of groups, projects and activities, including:
+As well as the members of the consortium, the centre is hosting an expanding number of groups, projects and activities, which include:

 - Wolves Lane Flower Company grow beautiful, seasonal flowers in for weddings, events and local delivery.

 - Wolves Lane Workshop helping with upkeep of this marvellous community resource.